George Ella Lyon and a Summary of 'Where I'm From'

 b) not talk so much and in so loud a fashion.

-No mention of the mother though, which is kind of strange. perhaps the house and home and surrounds are a substitute?
+No mention of the mother though, which is kind of strange.
+Perhaps the house and home and surroundings are a substitute?

 - The final stanza concludes with that most mysterious of places - under the bed, where lurk often ghosts and bogeymen and what have you.
 But not in this case.
 The speaker keeps her dress box and it is full to overflowing with images from her past, perhaps her ancestors.

 The imagery is vivid - picture the girl asleep, dreaming, whilst the visages of her past family go on with their business below.
 What about the word sift?
 It means to separate out the most important things, in this case, ancestral portraits.